Fuel Economy Technology Systems: Active Air Dams

 For some vehicles, the active air dams are lowered once the vehicle reaches a certain speed.
 It may also retract when needed to increase airflow under the engine bay to assist in cooling.
 When the system is in operation, DTCs can be set if the active air dam module signals that the air dam is not fully extended or fully retracted.
 This can be caused by snow and ice buildup or other debris impeding the movement of the air dam.
 Before servicing this system, refer to the manual for diagnostic information as well as replacement operations.

 Always research repair procedures to make sure that all repairs are being performed according to the manufacturer.
-If these systems are not properly functioning after a collision, the vehicles fuel economy will be sacrificed.
-This leads to an unsatisfied customer.
-Though this system may not pose a safety concern, it will cause a problem with fuel efficiency, emissions, and customer satisfaction.
+If these systems are not properly functioning after a collision, the vehicles fuel economy may be sacrificed, which leads to an unsatisfied customer.
+Though this system may not pose a safety concern, it can cause a problem with fuel efficiency, emissions, and customer satisfaction.

 Additional I-CAR Collision Repair News you may find helpful: